lukasz-brzostek/corner-popup/readme.md

 Option | Default | Description
 ------ | ------- | -----------
-active | 1 | Makes popup enabled or disabled.
+active | true | Makes popup enabled or disabled.
 If it is set to 1 popup will show.
-If set to 0 it's disabled. variant | 1 | Using this option you can set a variant of the popup window.
-There are 10 variants which could be used for different purposes - for example variant 2 is an option used for cookies information - it even creates and saves cookie for you. slide | 0 | If this option is set to 1 standard method of showing a popup (fade) will change to slide. slideTop | 0 | This option could be used only if "slide" is set to 1.
+If set to 0 it's disabled. displayOnce | false | If this option is set to 1, the popup will be displayed only once (which is stored in browser memory). variant | 1 | Using this option you can set a variant of the popup window.
+There are 10 variants which could be used for different purposes - for example variant 2 is an option used for cookies information - it even creates and saves cookie for you. slide | false | If this option is set to 1 standard method of showing a popup (fade) will change to slide. slideTop | false | This option could be used only if "slide" is set to 1.
 It makes slide always work from bottom to top. delay | 0 | This option sets delay to popup.
 It will appear after the amount of time you set as parameter (in milliseconds). timeOut | 0 | This option sets the timeout to popup, so it will appear and disappear after the amount of time you set as parameter.
-If you set for example 500 it will disappear after 500ms. closeBtn | 1 | Sets close button visibility - if it is set to 0 close button will not show in any variant of the popup. shadow | 1 | Sets popup shadow visibility - if it is set to 0 shadow won't be visible in any variant of the popup. link1 |   |  You can change the link that is used in variant 1 of popup.
+If you set for example 500 it will disappear after 500ms. closeBtn | true | Sets close button visibility - if it is set to 0 close button will not show in any variant of the popup. shadow | true | Sets popup shadow visibility - if it is set to 0 shadow won't be visible in any variant of the popup. link1 |   |  You can change the link that is used in variant 1 of popup.
 Just type a new address as first parameter and target as second - e.g. link1: "https://espritdesign.pl, _blank". link2 | # | You can change the link that is used in most of popup variants.
 Just type a new address as first parameter and target as second - e.g. link2: "https://espritdesign.pl, _blank". popupImg |   | You can change the image used in popup variant 1.
 Type your own link to image here.